uktrade/content-audit-review-tool/docs/OVERVIEW.md

 Content improvement work starts with understanding what content already exists.
 But auditing large volumes of content is difficult.
 Current estimates suggest the GOV.UK business guidance estate could contain between 100,000 and 200,000 pages, and it continues to grow faster than teams can realistically review manually.

-The audit tool has been developed to make large-scale content auditing quicker, more consistent, repeatable and evidence-based.
+The tool has been developed to make large-scale content auditing quicker, more consistent, repeatable and evidence-based.

 It is intended to support content improvement by: